 (Updated August 2020)

-Because the stakes are high and the potential rewards are great it’s no wonder that many bright, talented people are drawn to the profession.
-Ironically, it is because of the intelligence and skill of investment professionals engaging in these activities that the probability for success in these areas is so low.
 Imagine a single securities transaction.
-The buyer has concluded that the security is worth more than cash, while the seller has concluded that money is worth more than the security.
-Each have carefully evaluated all publicly available information concerning the asset and have reached opposite conclusions.
+The buyer has concluded that the security is worth more than cash, while the seller has concluded that cash is worth more than the security.
+Each has carefully evaluated all publicly available information concerning the stock, and yet managed to reach opposite conclusions.
 At the moment of the trade, both parties are acting from a position of informed conviction, even though time will prove one of them right and the other wrong.

 For instance, one investor may believe an excellent earnings report from Apple makes the stock a buy; another may feel that the stock has nowhere to go but down the following quarter.
 This example is repeated millions of times daily in markets around the world.
-Stock picking experts and research analysts compete aggressively to find stocks they believe to be over or under-valued to trade for profit.
-But in a free market their transaction price is a consensus of a security’s intrinsic value.
-This is nature of an efficient market.
-And in an efficient market it’s difficult to imagine that a security’s market price will depart meaningfully from its true underlying value.
+Stock picking experts and research analysts compete aggressively to find stocks they believe to be over- or under-valued to trade for profit.
+But in open, free, and competitive security markets, their transaction price is a consensus of a security’s intrinsic value.
+This is the nature of an “efficient market.”
+And in an efficient market it is difficult to imagine that a security’s market price will depart meaningfully from its true underlying value.

-No matter how powerful a trader’s analytical tools, or how sophisticated their understanding of the industries they study, or how deep their knowledge of consumer and market trends, the fact remains that it is virtually impossible for traders to beat the market by gathering and analyzing information.
-The corollary to this notion is the expectation is that most active money managers, with their associated direct and indirect transaction costs, will underperform the market over time.
+No matter how powerful a trader’s analytical tools, or how sophisticated their understanding of the industries they study, or how deep their knowledge of consumer and market trends, the fact remains that it is virtually impossible for traders to reliably beat the market by gathering and analyzing information.
+It follows then, that most active money managers, with their associated direct and indirect transaction costs, will underperform the market over time.

 If professionals with virtually unlimited resources cannot apply research and analysis to pick winning stocks, it is even less likely that individuals can outperform the market.
 The futility of speculation is good news for the investor.
 It means that prices for public securities are fair and that persistent differences in average portfolio returns are explained by differences in average risk.

-The tremendous growth in the use of index funds serves as tangible evidence that money management today is being transformed away from attempts at market timing and stock selection to the wider and more important context of asset allocation and diversification.
-Rather than trying to out-research other market participants, passively managed index fund investors look to asset class diversification to manage uncertainty and to position for long-term growth in the capital markets.
-The goal is no longer to beat the market but rather to devise appropriate long-term strategies that will move investors towards their financial goals with the least amount of risk.
+The tremendous growth in the use of index funds serves as tangible evidence that money management today is being transformed, moving away from attempts at market timing and stock selection to the more important principles of asset allocation and diversification.
+Rather than trying to out-research other market participants, passively-managed index fund portfolio managers like Cardiff Park Advisors look to asset class diversification to manage uncertainty and position portfolios for long-term growth.
+The goal is not to beat the market but to devise appropriate long-term strategies that will move investors toward their financial goals with the least amount of risk.
 These strategies do not fight the capital markets so much as they intelligently ride with them.

 For more information about Cardiff Park Advisors please review our brochure at https://adviserinfo.sec.gov/firm/summary/126752 or visit www.cardiffpark.com